 After you have installed Helm, install Tiller on your Kubernetes cluster by typing the following command:

 Deploying Jenkins with Helm chart

 To deploy Jenkins with Helm using default configuration, type the following command:

-To deploy Jenkins with Helm using custom configuration, clone Jenkins Helm repository and update stable/jenkins/values.yaml file:
+To deploy Jenkins with Helm using custom configuration, clone the Jenkins Helm repository and then update stable/jenkins/values.yaml file:

 Here’s our sample values.yaml file: